 Why do lithium-ion batteries explode?

 Lithium-ion batteries contain a flammable, liquid electrolyte that may ignite due to overheating or due to short-circuiting when a plastic separator that keeps the battery’s electrodes from touching is damaged.
 A number of factors may increase the chances of a battery exploding, including defects caused by poor manufacturing designs and materials, and poorly made or damaged chargers.
 Several product recalls have been linked in recent years to these and other issues, including certain HP laptop batteries, and Samsung’s Galaxy Note 7 smartphone, which our attorneys began to review in 2016 after the Note 7 was banned from all U.S. flights due to the device being deemed a fire hazard.
-Additional flight restrictions for lithium-ion batteries can be found here.

 Common Products Containing Lithium Ion Batteries: